Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 Manus

-• Browser operator feature lets the AI navigate and interact with the web on your behalf.
+Browser operator feature: Lets the AI navigate and interact with the web on your behalf.

-• Wide Research capability scales tasks across multiple sources simultaneously.
+Wide Research capability: Scales tasks across multiple sources simultaneously.

-Standard: Includes 4,000 credits/month + 300 daily refresh credits, 20 concurrent tasks.
+Standard: 4,000 credits/month + 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks.

-Plus: 8,000 credits/month + 300 daily refresh credits, 20 concurrent tasks (customizable usage).
+Plus: 8,000 credits/month + 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks (customizable usage).

-Pro: 40,000 credits/month + 300 daily refresh credits, 20 concurrent tasks (extended usage).
+Pro: 40,000 credits/month + 300 daily refresh credits, 20 concurrent tasks, 20 scheduled tasks (extended usage).

 Team/Enterprise: Flexible plans for teams of all sizes with SSO and API access.

+No free tier listed — all plans appear to be paid.
 Annual billing saves 17%.
 Exact per-month pricing is displayed dynamically on their site.

 10.